medialab/xan/docs/cmd/flatmap.md

 name,age,surname
 Mary Sue,45,Sue

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-If you want to list available functions, use the --functions flag.
+For a list of available functions, use `xan help functions`.

 Usage:
     xan flatmap [options] <expression> <column> [<input>]
-    xan flatmap --cheatsheet
-    xan flatmap --functions
     xan flatmap --help

 flatmap options: